Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > Replace the Cube under World Constraint/Container with your own objects.
 >
 > Review the handleWorldFX layer that was merged into your FX controller.
-Change "WorldFX" parameter to cause transitions with this layer.
+Change "WorldFX" parameter to cause transitions within this layer.
 >
 > Edit the handleWorldFX.anim clip to customize.